tashian/mousetrap/README.md

 `sudo ./mousetrap`

-Note that you will need to give this app accessibility privilieges.
+You will need to give this app accessibility privileges.

 Have fun.